Princess Joy Griffey

 She had lost quite a bit of muscle mass from when she was running before.
-Griffey was down for the 100 and 4×100.
+As a result, Griffey was down for the 100 and 4×100.

-Princess ran the second leg and passed the baton to Hanelyn in 2nd position behind the Thai’s.
+Princess ran the second leg and passed the baton to Hanelyn in the 2nd position behind the Thai.

 I took her first to Dagmil and then to Nixon Mas to get a massage and made sure she was continually applying ice which was very hard to find.

-I also supervised her in the warm-up to make sure she had assisted stretching and timed each phase of the warm-up well.
+I also supervised her in the warm-up to ensure she had assisted stretching and timed each warm-up phase well.

 2003 SEA Games Champion Nongnuch Klomdee won in 11.82, from Zulkifili 12.01 of Malaysia, and Wanakit 12.03, Griffey timed a respectable 12.10 to finish fourth against some of the strongest runners in South East Asia.

 Thailand had served as the last qualifying meet for PATAFA.
 Griffey had not qualified in the 100 individual as it required the time of 11.75.